nicoboss/nsz/README.md

 ### Windows Builds
 You can also use the Windows binaries.
 They do not require any external libraries to be installed and can be run without installing anything.
 You can find the binaries in the [release](https://github.com/nicoboss/nsz/releases/) page.

-**Methods listed below requires you to have Python 3.6+ and the pip package manager installed.**\
+**Methods listed below requires you to have Python 3.6+ installed.**\

+### PIP Package
+Simplest way to install would be using the following command in a terminal or a command prompt.
+This works on every operating system.\
+`pip3 install --upgrade nsz`

+If you are interested in installing the GUI for the script, you can do so by running the following command on Python 3.6 or Python 3.7.
+This works on Windows and on some Linux distributions however on Linux it's hight recommended to build from source using `./install_linux.sh`\
+`pip3 install --upgrade nsz[gui]`

-**Python 3.8 and later requires kivy 2.0 preview if you want GUI:**
+Python 3.8 and later requires Kivy 2.0 preview:\
 ```
 pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew --extra-index-url https://kivy.org/downloads/packages/simple
 pip install kivy[base] kivy_examples --pre --extra-index-url https://kivy.org/downloads/simple/
 ```

-### PIP Package
-Simplest way to install would be using the following command in a terminal or a command prompt.\
-`pip3 install --upgrade nsz`

-If you are interested in installing the GUI for the script, you can do so by running the following command.\
-`pip3 install --upgrade nsz[gui]`

 ### Running from source
 The script can also be run by cloning the repo locally.
 You need to install the pre-requisite modules by running the following command.\
 `pip3 install -r requirements.txt`

 GUI is optional and requires extra modules to run with GUI.
-To install the modules required to run GUI, run the following command\
+To install the modules required to run GUI, run the following command on Python 3.6 and Python 3.7 on Windows\
 `pip3 install -r requirements-gui.txt`

+On Linux just execute `./install_linux.sh` to get NSZ with GUI.

 ## Usage
 ```